Te-k/pecli/README.md

 ## License

-This tool is published under GPLv3 License
+This tool is published under MIT License

 ## Similar tools